GeminiLn/EarningsCall_Dataset/README.md

 This is the earnings conference call dataset of S&P 500 companies in 2017.

 Since the dataset includes text transcripts and corresponding audio recordings, it is too large to put on GitHub.
-We put a few examples in this repository, and upload our complete dataset on Dropbox, please check the [link]() to download the complete dataset.
+We put a few examples in this repository, and upload our complete dataset on Google Drive, please check the [link]() to download the complete dataset.

 # Citation